Rickyc14/Apple-Amazon-Google-Analysis/README.md

 ---

 Following the [link above](https://www.statista.com/statistics/263264/top-companies-in-the-world-by-market-value/) then, the 3rd place belongs to Google.
 Indeed, Alphabet is Google's parent company founded in 2015 by Google's founders as a form of maintaining control.
-After that, all prior Google stocks were converted into Alphabet stocks -- more than half being in posession of a few a people that were closely involded in the company's initial development.
+After that, all prior Google stocks were converted into Alphabet stocks -- more than half being in possession of a few a people that were closely involved in the company's initial development.
 Nonetheless, trading is still available for the public under these tickers: "GOOG" and "GOOGL".
 Buying the first will not grant the right to vote on any company decision, and the second will cost a little extra but it comes with voting rights.
 All told, both types will follow similar trends.